just-luk/engima-tests/issue.md

 I found a vulnerability in script.py related to a CWE violation.
 I have included a test script in test.py that demonstrates the vulnerability.
+I reccomend running it first to determine what you need to fix.
 Please insure that all test cases pass.